Practice Management for Psychiatrists: the Basics

 - Legal Issues: key legal issues encountered by psychiatrists, including information about Medicare and Medicaid, definitions of what constitutes fraud and abuse, a brief discussion of ERISA, antitrust issues, and an introduction to the National Practitioner Data Bank.

-The Handbook also includes a bibliography and a glossary as well as twenty-six practical appendices.
+Also included are a bibliography and a glossary as well as twenty-seven practical appendices.
 Of particular interest may be Appendix D, Utilizing the APA and Its Resources, which provides a compendium of the services the APA offers along with phone numbers to access them.

 More online/print practice resources supported by OHSF:

 Quick Practice Management Guides – Documents exploring common practice management issues encountered by psychiatrists.